-The applications must be delivered to the Agency's address defined in Chapter C.3 by 1.
+The applications must be delivered to the Agency's address defined in Chapter C.3 by 15.
 2. 2021 at 11 AM local time at the latest.

-The applicants may submit their applications personally at the Agency's mailroom on the first floor at the address Stegne 7, Ljubljana any workday between 8:30 AM and 2 PM, or until 11 AM on the deadline.
+The applicants may submit their applications personally by prior announcement at the Agency's premises at the address Stegne 7, Ljubljana any workday between 8:30 AM and 2 PM, or until 11 AM on the deadline.